 - Ice: a cold pack (ice pack or frozen peas wrapped in a damp towel) can provide short-term pain relief.
-Apply this to the sore area for up to 15 minutes, every three hours and up to four times a day, ensuring the ice is never in direct contact with the skin. - Graded loading: slowly reduce the activities that are aggravating your symptoms until you are able to complete the activity without discomfort.
-Once you have done this, you can then gradually increase the activity in a slow graded manner, increasing load once every 2 to 3 weeks. - Painkillers: pain relief can help manage the discomfort in the short term.
+Apply this to the sore area for up to 15 minutes, up to four times a day, ensuring the ice is never in direct contact with the skin. - Relative rest: reduce activities that are making your symptoms worse, for example, the length of time you spend on your feet. - Painkillers: pain relief can help manage the discomfort in the short term.
 Normally painkillers bought from a pharmacist will help.
-If you have any questions please speak to a pharmacist. - Footwear: supportive footwear or shoes with no heel can help reduce the pain in the early stages.

-Exercise: you should complete specific exercises that aim to increase the strength of your knee.
-This will help with the healing process and help you return to activities.
+If you have any questions please speak to a pharmacist or GP. - Exercise: you should complete specific exercises that aim to increase the strength and stability of your knee this will help in the healing process and help you return to activities.
 Please see below for suggestions of a graded exercise programme.